dlce-eva/python-nexus/README.md

 collection of nexus manipulation scripts.

 ## Versions:

+ * v1.61:
+    - fixed an install issue caused by refactoring.
  * v1.6:
     - remove some over-engineered checking on the `NexusReader.DataMatrix.characters` property
     - major refactoring of reader.py into a `handlers` subpackage